nhhai1605/MyFirstAdventure/README.md

 # My First Adventure - 2D Platformer - UE5
+This is my first UE project and my first interaction with event graphs.
+I chose Maplestory becauses it has always been one of my favourite games since i was a child.
+Maplestory looks simple but so complicated, specially with animations and combos.
+So i tried to replica it within a week with no UE knowledge.
+I hope this can showcase some of my researching, self-learning and adaptablility skills.
+Thank you.
 ![image](https://github.com/user-attachments/assets/208fbb1a-ad46-45d5-b636-259fa5a315db)

 ## 1. Movements and Actions:
 - Move around with A and D key, Shift to sprint, Space to jump (can double jump), have jump buffering and coyote.
 A to attack.